RosettaHS/OrionAPI/docs/Class Reference/OString.md

 ### Other Information
 OStrings are often used internally in UI Elements such as `OTextEntry` (coming soon).
 If you are making Orion-Native applications, it is advised you use Orion-Native replacements for things from the C++ Standard Library for faster performance.
+It's also advised you use OStrings in place of `const char*` due to how minimal OStrings are, and the additional features it provides out-of-the-box, and how they're interchangable with `const char*`s.